rmrk-team/evm/docs/RMRK/base/RMRKBaseStorage.md

 function checkIsEquippable(uint64 partId, address targetAddress) external view returns (bool)
 ```

-Used to check whether the given address is allowed to equip the desired `Part`
+Used to check whether the given address is allowed to equip the desired `Part`.

 *Returns true if a collection may equip asset with `partId`.*